NikolaiTeslovich/QCoDeS-Interfacing/README.md

 </p>

 ## Purpose
 Picture this, you have recently acquired a lab space with a lot of old equipment, some of which hasn't been used for literal decades.
 It's a safe to say that practically all of it uses the GPIB interface, and if not, likely USB.
 Why buy new expensive equipment when the old equipment is still exteremely good?
+What if you also happened to find a desktop that is older than some of the undergrads working at your lab and uses a NI-PCI GPIB Adapter from 1998?
+> Linux really runs on anything, so let's put it to good use!

 ## To-Do!
 - [ ] find directory where the experiments are